Empowered by Christ’s love, Trinity Students engage in academic rigor to be life-long learners and serve others.

 Diversity statement: Character, Leadership, Faith, and Courage.

-Trinity Lutheran School is committed to creating an environment of equity and inclusion, as reflected in our mission statement and teaching philosophy.
+Trinity Lutheran Christian School is committed to creating an environment of equity and inclusion.
 We welcome a student body that reflects diversity of ancestry, identity, family, culture, socio-economic circumstances and beliefs.